gaurrav-j/mnutree/README.rst

 -------
   ``$ mnutree -v``

-  The **mnutree** command takes the csv file as command line parameter
+  The **mnutree** command can also takes the csv file as command line parameter like

   ``$ mnutree -v ~/Downloads/data.csv``